XY sex-determination system

-The XY sex-determination system is a sex-determination system used to classify many mammals, including humans, some insects (Drosophila), some snakes, some fish (guppies), and some plants (Ginkgo tree).
-In this system, the sex of an individual is determined by a pair of sex chromosomes.
-In most cases, females have two of the same kind of sex chromosome (XX), and are called the homogametic sex.
-Males have two different kinds of sex chromosomes (XY), and are called the heterogametic sex.
+The XY sex-determination system is a sex-determination system present in many mammals (including humans), some insects (Drosophila), some snakes, some fish (guppies), and some plants (Ginkgo tree).

+In this system, the karyotypic sex of an individual is usually determined by a pair of sex chromosomes.
+Typically, karyotypic females have two of the same kind of sex chromosome (XX), and are called the homogametic sex.
+Karyotypic males typically have two different kinds of sex chromosomes (XY), and are called the heterogametic sex.
+In humans, the presence of the Y chromosome is responsible for triggering male phenotypic development; in the absence of the Y chromosome, the individual will usually develop phenotypicaly female.
-In humans, the presence of the Y chromosome is responsible for triggering male development; in the absence of the Y chromosome, the fetus will undergo female development.
-There are various exceptions, such as individuals with Klinefelter syndrome (who have XXY chromosomes), Swyer syndrome (women with XY chromosomes), and XX male syndrome (men with XX chromosomes), however these exceptions are rare.
-In some instances, a seemingly normal female with a vagina, cervix, and ovaries has XY chromosomes, but the SRY gene has been shut down.
 In most species with XY sex determination, an organism must have at least one X chromosome in order to survive.

 The XY system contrasts in several ways with the ZW sex-determination system found in birds, some insects, many reptiles, and various other animals, in which the heterogametic sex is female.
-It had been thought for several decades that in all snakes sex was determined by the ZW system, but there had been observations of unexpected effects in the genetics of species in the families Boidae and Pythonidae; for example, parthenogenic reproduction produced only females rather than males, which is the opposite of what is to be expected in the ZW system.
-In the early years of the 21st century such observations prompted research that demonstrated that all pythons and boas so far investigated definitely have the XY system of sex determination.

 A temperature-dependent sex determination system is found in some reptiles and fish.